bormaxi8080/osint-timeline/DRAFT.md

 Hackers Released New Black Hat AI Tools XXXGPT and Wolf GPT: https://cybersecuritynews.com/black-hat-ai-tools-xxxgpt-and-wolf-gpt/

 How to conduct person of interest investigations using OSINT and Maltego: https://www.maltego.com/blog/how-to-conduct-person-of-interest-investigations-using-osint-and-maltego/

 Integrating Wireless Data into Your OSINT Investigations from Maltego: https://www.maltego.com/blog/integrating-wireless-data-into-your-osint-investigations/

-FakeSG enters the 'FakeUpdates' arena to deliver NetSupport RAT: https://www.malwarebytes.com/blog/threat-intelligence/2023/07/socgholish-copycat-delivers-netsupport-rat

-[Added](https://github.com/soxoj/maigret/commit/f5ca005766dcf073d4268284a48fbf3d716611cc) searching for old usernames of Twitter account with memory.lol in Maigret.
-Don't forget to update socid-extractor to the [last version (v0.0.25)!](https://github.com/soxoj/socid-extractor/commit/4503617d198219f72e27efbde60248166129b0d7)
-Also, remind you that you can start your investigations from any parseable account, example with **parse mode**: maigret --parse https://api.memory.lol/v1/tw/libsoftiktok
-Thanks to @cybdetective

 OSINT resources for CTI: https://www.authentic8.com/resources/OSINT-resources